DynamoMTL/RickRollout/README.md

 If defined and equals 1, then this gem will ask rollout if the feature is available.

-If the environment variable equals 0, feature flags are disabled, meaning that the gem will always make the features available under any conditions. **This setting is meant for development use only**
+If the environment variable equals 0, feature flags are disabled, meaning that the gem will always make the features available under any conditions. **This setting is meant for development use only**.

 By default `FEATURE_FLAGS_ENABLED` is enabled, you will have to have something like `FEATURE_FLAGS_ENABLED=0` in your environment if you wish to disable flags.